Canvas Course Types

 A sandbox is not intended as a course-building space.
 If you would like a space to build courses, please request a Development Shell (see Development Courses).

-Once you've been assigned a sandbox, it will be yours to keep indefinitely.
-Not only will it help you learn Canvas as a new user, but it can be used throughout your tenure to test functionality and new tools that come along.
+A sandbox will be yours to keep indefinitely to help you learn Canvas as a new user and to test functionality and new tools that come along.

 A sandbox is best used for the following purposes: